Little100/docs/docs/en/guide/projecte/pecmdusage.md

 ---
 title: Command Introduction
-description: Plugin documentation for the equivalent exchange plugin
+description: Plugin documentation for ProjectE
 ---

 # Here are the plugin's commands.
-Only a few useful ones will be introduced here.
+Only a few useful ones are introduced here.
-> I will explain them based on two permission levels: OP and non-OP.
+> I will explain them in two permission levels: OP and non-OP.

 ## First, the main commands
  - There are two commands you can use: